 Call 911 for service or 314-533-3406 for general questions.
 Call the general line if you need to request a smoke detector.
 Less urgent fire safety issues can be reported to the Citizens’ Service Bureau at (314) 622-4800.

 Some situations may not call for a police response.
-Below are some community resources to consult in the case of a non-emergency or otherwise sensitive situation.
+Below are some community resources to consult in the case of a non-emergency, crisis, or otherwise sensitive situation.

 Cure Violence

-The Cure Violence program, managed by Employment Connection, recently arrived in Dutchtown.
+The Cure Violence program, managed by Employment Connection, operates in the Dutchtown, Gravois Park, and Mount Pleasant areas.
 Cure Violence approaches crime and gun violence as a public health crisis.
-Their trained violence interruptors look to intervene in dangerous situations before they escalate further.
+Their trained violence interrupters look to intervene in dangerous situations before they escalate further.
 For conflict resolution, mediation, and other community services, call 314-333-3604.

 Mental Health Resources